Metrication in the United States: Roads

-Gasoline and diesel fuel are sold by the U.S. gallon, and fuel economy is rated in miles per gallon (MPG).
-In most other countries, using the metric system, fuel consumption is measured in liters per 100 kilometers or kilometers per liter.
-The European Union official standard is liters per 100 km.
-Stations in Point Roberts, Washington, a short, noncontiguous peninsula that is road-accessible from the rest of the state of Washington only by crossing into Canada, sells its gasoline from pumps calibrated to dispense in liters, with some stations advertising prices in both CAD and USD.
-Gasoline is dispensed in liters in Puerto Rico.
-Automobile crankcase oil is sold by the quart, antifreeze by the gallon, brake fluid by the ounce (fluid), and air conditioning refrigerant by the ounce (mass).
-Windshield wiper replacement blades are measured in inches.
+Gasoline and diesel are sold by the U.S. gallon, and fuel economy is rated in miles per gallon, where most metric countries use liters per 100 kilometers (the European Union standard) or kilometers per liter.
+Gasoline is dispensed in liters in Puerto Rico and in Point Roberts, Washington, an exclave reachable by road only through Canada, where some stations advertise prices in both Canadian and U.S. dollars.
+Engine oil is sold by the quart, antifreeze by the gallon, brake fluid by the fluid ounce, and air conditioning refrigerant by the ounce (mass).
+Wiper blades are sized in inches.